 The next one day course will be run in September 2014.

-This one day workshop is aimed at those with a BSc level knowledge of statistical concepts who are looking to improve and more effectively apply it to research.
-The objective of the workshop is to cover important topics in statistics for nutrition research.
-After the workshop delegates will be able to:
+This one day course is aimed at those who have a basic knowledge of statistical concepts but who are looking to improve and more effectively apply their knowledge to research.

-- Make informed decisions about the design and analysis of research
+- Make informed decisions in the design and analysis of research

 - Effectively present and share data using reporting methods

-This workshop benefits those seeking to improve their knowledge and understanding of statistics as applied to food and nutrition research.
-Registration is open to all, from postgraduates to more advanced researchers and practising professionals.
-Basic concepts of statistics will be reviewed as part of the workshop; however, delegates are required to have completed a statistics module as part of their degree course.
+This workshop will be beneficial to those seeking to improve their knowledge and understanding of statistics as applied to food and nutrition research.
+Registration is open to all from postgraduates to more advanced researchers and practising professionals.
+Delegates are required to have completed a statistics module as part of their degree course.

 The workshop will be presented by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health at the University of Aberdeen.
 BioSS is an organisation which has carried out research, consultancy and training in mathematics and statistics applied to food and nutrition for 20 years.

 For further information or to register your interest in attending the course, please contact the Training & Education Coordinator, Hajnal Zdravics.